 The Minimum Alternate Tax is a measure to include all companies in the income tax loop.
 The MAT ensures that no company with healthy finances and substantial income can avoid paying income tax, even after claiming exemptions.
-This is an important topic for the UPSC syllabus on Economy.
+This is an important topic for the UPSC syllabus of the Indian Economy subject [GS-III].
 In this article, we will provide a brief overview of the MAT.

 Most corporate entities operate under the following laws in India:

 - Companies Act(2013)

 - Income Tax Act(1961)

 These laws define the taxes and liabilities that a company has towards various stakeholders including the state.
 Companies were able to avoid paying tax by claiming legal exemptions under the following heads before the introduction of the Minimum Alternate Tax:

 - Income Tax Deduction for employees

 - Incentives disbursed to employees and shareholders

 - Depreciation of assets and capital